SimonCoste/SimonCoste.github.io/posts/PL.md

 Flipping sides and using $f(x) = \inf f$ and $|\nabla f(y)/\sqrt{\mu} - \sqrt{\mu}(y-x)|^2\geq 0$ yields \eqref{PL}.
 @@

-What is really impressive is that most results on gradient descent or SGD seem to transfer directly from strongly convex functions to PL functions... **but PL functions need not even be convex!** This is a great leap forward for optimization, and it's quite a recent finding.
+What is really impressive is that most results on gradient descent or SGD transfer directly from strongly convex functions to PL functions... **but PL functions need not even be convex!** This is a great leap forward for optimization, and it's quite a recent finding.

 Two important examples of PL functions which are not convex are
 - $f(x) = \mathrm{dist}(x,S)^2$ where $S$ is any set and the distance is the euclidean one.
 - $f(x) = |F(x) - y|^2$ when $F:\mathbb{R}^d \to \mathbb{R}^d$ and the smallest singular value of the Jacobien $DF(x)$ is uniformly bounded away from zero, ie $\min_x \sigma_{\min}(DF(x))>\mu$.
 This roughly says that $f$ is locally invertible, and « uniformly so ».
 In this case $F$ is $\mu$-PL.

-These examples show that PL functions form a really wider class than convex functions.
-As a counterpart, their optimization properties are not as good: they need not have a unique minimizer, which is the case for strongly convex functions.
+These examples show that PL functions form a really wider class than (strongly) convex functions.
+On the other hand, they need not have a unique minimizer, which is the case for strongly convex functions.
 Indeed, \eqref{PL} implies that any critical point ($\nabla f (x) = 0$) has $f(x) = \inf f$.
 In other words, local minima are not unique at all, but they are all global, see (b) in the Figure below[^b].

 ![](/posts/img/PL.png)

-Consequently, optimization algorithms will not find minimizers of $f$ but they will find the minimum value of $f$.
+Consequently, optimization algorithms will not find minimizers of $f$ but they will search for the minimum value of $f$ instead.
 Just as for [strongly convex functions](/posts/gradient/), there is a general convergence result for vanilla Gradient Descent, but I'll only present the corresponding result for SGD.
 That is, we are now in the minimization of a function $f$ assuming the shape
 $$ f(x) = \frac{1}{n}\sum_{i=1}^m f_i(x)$$
 where the $f_i : \mathbb{R}^d \to \mathbb{R}$ are PL functions.
 The SGD is given by the updates
 $$ x_{n+1} = x_n - \varepsilon_n \nabla f_{i_n}(x_n)$$